-Whether your business is in an office building, home or another location, fire insurance is a type of property insurance that covers losses or damages caused by fire.
+Whether your business is in an office building, home or another location, Fire Insurance is a type of property insurance that covers losses or damages caused by fire.
 It is possible to cover the repair, replacement, or reconstruction costs of property as specified in the policy by purchasing this insurance policy.

 What is the importance of Fire Insurance?